 1.0 Introduction

 1.1 Mission Statement

 Preservation and conservation are at the heart of the Service mission statement:

 Worcestershire Archive and Archaeology Service's priority is to ensure the proper management of Worcestershire's heritage for current and future generations.
 We protect, preserve, manage, record, interpret, share and promote the history and historic environment of Worcestershire.
 We help the modern county of Worcestershire to achieve its priorities as identified in the Corporate Plan; Open for Business, Promoting Health and Well Being, Protecting the Environment, Supporting Children and Families.
 We are developing a sustainable model for the continuance and growth of the Archive and Archaeology Service in the current financial climate.

-1.2 Standards and Principles of Remedial Conservation Conservation work is undertaken by a qualified conservator within a purpose-built studio at The Hive.
+1.2 Standards and Principles of Remedial Conservation

+Conservation work is undertaken by a qualified conservator within a purpose-built studio at The Hive.
 All work is undertaken to the highest ethical standards with the aim of having minimal impact on the authenticity of the document.
 Conservation is carried out using accepted techniques and materials that have been shown by research to be chemically and physically stable.
 All items are photographed and documented before treatment.
 Details of the original condition and treatment undertaken are recorded in the Conservation database.
 Where possible, this information is linked at item level to the relevant CALM entry.

 Conservation will consist of the minimum necessary treatment to the archives in order to stabilise them, prolong their life, and render them fit to be used, without compromising their integrity.

-Details of remedial conservation are outlined in the Collections Care and Conservation Plan Standards followed: Archive storage at The Hive has been built (2012) to BS5454:2000 standards and conforms to PD5454:2012.
+Details of remedial conservation are outlined in the Collections Care and Conservation Plan

+Standards followed: Archive storage at The Hive has been built (2012) to BS5454:2000 standards and conforms to PD5454:2012.
 It follows guidance now contained in PAS 198:2012.
-Conservation technique follows BS4971 Recommendations for repair and allied processes for the conservation of documents
+Conservation technique follows BS497: 2017 'Conservation and Care of Archive and Library Collections'.

-2.0 History:
+2.0 History

-2.1 pre-Hive Basic conservation and repair was carried out in the early days of the Worcestershire Record Office but it was not until the building of the new County Record Office at County Hall in 1984, that the Record Office had full conservation facilities, albeit at the Hereford Branch of what was then the Hereford and Worcester Record Office.
-When local government was again reorganised in 1998, and the counties separated, conservation facilities remained at Hereford and no new ones were created in Worcestershire.
+Basic conservation and repair was carried out in the early days of the Worcestershire Record Office but since local government reorganisation in 1998 no on-site conservation facilities were available.
 Such conservation needs as there were, were fulfilled through external contracting and consultancy, while in-house attention turned more to preservation and improving packaging.

-2.2 Surveys In 2004 the National Preservation Office carried out a Preservation Assessment which highlighted the priority needs for conservation in the Office's collections.
-Specific reports were produced for Parish Deposits, the Book Collection, Probate Records and the Map Collection, as well as a Global Survey Report, all of which were compared with a national survey.
-From 2004 the Office attempted to address those areas of concern that it was able to, both physically and financially.
-In tandem with this, preparations were in hand for the building of a new Record Office which was to include a conservation facility.
-2.3 New premises and facilities As a result of the creation of the Hive, a Conservation Studio was scoped and a specification produced that would include a considerable range of equipment and material to provide a fully functioning Conservation workshop for paper, parchment, book and other document repair.
+As a result of the creation of the Hive, a Conservation Studio was scoped and a specification produced that would include a considerable range of equipment and material to provide a fully functioning Conservation workshop for paper, parchment, book and other document repair.
 A Conservator began work in December 2012 as an established member of staff, able to also undertake external commissions.
-The history of conservation in Worcestershire meant that priorities needed to be assessed.
-This has included reviewing the NPO Survey Reports and the more recent conservation assessment that led to the specification of the new workshop and professional appointment.

-3.0 Terms of deposit for acquisitions Material is accepted into the archive in a variety of formats and may include handwritten or typescript primary sources, maps, plans, designs, drawings, photographs, printed material, audio-visual, born-digital and electronic media of any date.
+3.0 Terms of Deposit for Acquisitions

+Material is accepted into the archive in a variety of formats and may include handwritten or typescript primary sources, maps, plans, designs, drawings, photographs, printed material, audio-visual, born-digital and electronic media of any date.

 At the point of deposit and accessioning an assessment of the physical condition of the deposit is recorded.
 Collections are checked for damp, mould, insect infestation and the presence of potentially damaging material such as rusty pins and plastic folders in a specially designated reception room.
 Appropriate action is taken before items are placed in archival boxes and packaged as necessary.

 Worcestershire Archive Service will not normally accept: